wp-plugins/powr-button/readme.txt

 POWr plugins can be used on virtually any website!
 Learn more at [www.POWr.io](http://www.powr.io/)
 <br>
 = Free Features =
+* Fully-customizable fonts, colors, borders, and more.
+* Add custom animations, hover effects, and shadows.
+* Easily link to any page or social media account.
+* Share downloads, offer special deals, and drive traffic to your other sites.
 <br>
 = Upgrade to POWr Pro and: =
 * Eliminate all POWr logos and watermarks